CHERUGAD/Prompt-Engineering-Playground/LLM_USAGE.md

 🧠 LLM Response:
 Hello Ravikiran!
 It's nice to meet you.
 How can I assist you today?
 If you have any questions or need help with something, feel free to ask.
 I am here to help!

+## 🧪 Sample Inference (Few-Shot)

+**Prompt:**
+Classify the sentiment of the following sentences as Positive or Negative:

+I absolutely loved the new Batman movie. -> Positive

+The weather today is terrible and ruined my plans. -> Negative

+This laptop works incredibly fast and looks sleek. -> Positive

+I had to wait 30 minutes for my food and it was cold. ->

+markdown
+Copy
+Edit

+**LLM Response:**
+Negative